AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Repartition of the cubes

-Give to each team the needed amount of cubes to create their parts.
-A verification of the chunks done was needed before giving them other Rubik's cubes.
+Give each team the needed amount of cubes to create their parts.
+A verification of the chunks was needed before giving them other Rubik's cubes.

 Victor Leroy, Alexis Lasselin & Laurent Bouquin.